n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-versioning.md

 - The base node file should contain a description including the `defaultVersion` (usually the latest) and a list of versions.
 It shouldn't contain anything else.
 - n8n recommends using `v1`, `v2`, and so on, for version folder names.

-[TODO: add more info on how node versioning will affect end users and encourage good versioning]